Ebola outbreak in Guinea: Four things you need to know | DW | 15.02.2021

-Five years after it was declared Ebola-free, Guinea has declared an Ebola "epidemic situation."
+Five years after the country was heralded as Ebola-free, Guinea has declared an Ebola "epidemic situation."
 Officials have promised a rapid response.
 Here is what you need to know.

-At least seven new cases of Ebola have been recorded in Guinea, days after two new Ebola deaths were recorded in the Democratic Republic of Congo

 In a region that was previously the starting point for the world’s worst outbreak of Ebola, the cases mark the first known resurgence of the disease since the 2013-2016 epidemic that killed more than 11,300 people.

-Although the COVID-19 pandemic has limited the availability of health resources worldwide, the WHO is rushing newly developed vaccines to Guinea to help contain the outbreak, as well as setting up testing, contract tracing and treatment facilities.
+Although the COVID-19 pandemic has limited the availability of health resources worldwide, the World Health Organization (WHO) is rushing newly developed vaccines to Guinea to help contain the outbreak, as well as setting up testing, contract tracing and treatment facilities.

 The exact origin of the original infection is unknown, but health officials in Guinea have traced the outbreak back to the funeral of a nurse at the beginning of February in Goueké, near the south-eastern city of Nzérékoré.

-All seven cases attended the funeral and later reported symptoms of diarrhoea, vomiting and bleeding.
+All seven cases attended the funeral and later reported symptoms of diarrhea, vomiting and bleeding.
 At least three of these people have died, the others remain in hospital.

 Traditional burials in west Africa, where washing the corpses — which can be especially toxic if infected with Ebola — of the deceased is commonplace, have previously been identified as a common way of spreading the disease.
 The incubation period for the disease can last from two days to three weeks.